 - be the voice for your child.
 Ask for the support and services you think your child needs at any time.

 - you can volunteer at the school to help in the classroom, at events, with sports, or on school trips and camps

-- If there isn't a parent, or home and school group at your school, you could talk with other parents and set one up yourself.
-The New Zealand Parent Teacher Association (NZPTA) aims to build closer relationships between parents, teachers, homes and schools so they can work together effectively to support students.
+- If there isn't a parent and/or carer, or home and school group at your school, you could talk with other parents and/or carers and set one up yourself.
+The New Zealand Parent Teacher Association (NZPTA) aims to build closer relationships between parents and/or carers, teachers, homes and schools so they can work together effectively to support students.
 The NZPTA has information about setting up a group.
-Get their booklet for parents.
+Contact NZPTA.

 Think about standing for election on your school's board of trustees